Katie Herzig

-Katie Herzig is an American singer-songwriter whose songs have appeared often in movies, TV shows, and commercials.
+Katie Herzig (born March 6, 1980) is an American singer-songwriter whose songs have appeared often in movies, TV shows, and commercials.

 Personal life

 Katie Herzig was born in California to a musical family.
 When she was one year old, her family moved to Fort Collins, Colorado, where she attended Rocky Mountain High School.
 Her sister sang opera.
 Herzig studied voice and played percussion in band and orchestra.
 In her senior year, she got an acoustic guitar from her father, which prompted her to begin playing the instrument.
 At the University of Colorado Boulder she wrote her first song in poetry class.
 She majored in journalism and was interested in documentaries and video editing.
 She was drawn to audio editing after using the computer programs Pro Tools and GarageBand, recording songs on a laptop in her bedroom.